RajwolChapagain/FiveCardStud/README.md

 This repository contains a program written for Dr. Pound's CSC 330 class in various languages.
 The program is called FiveCardStud because it simulates a game of the Five Card Stud variation of Poker by randomizing a deck of cards, dealing six hands, and then ranking them.

 To run this program:
-1. Clone the repo using the following command:
+0. Clone the repo using the following command:
 ```
 git clone https://anvil.cs.mercer.edu/chapagain_r/fivecardstud.git

 ```
+### Java
-2. Navigate to the java folder:
+1. Navigate to the java directory:
 ```
 cd fivecardstud/java
 ```
-3. Compile the Main class:
+2. Compile the code:
 ```
 javac Main.java
 ```
-4. Run it:
+3. Run it:
 ```
 java Main
 ```